 The Body and Palate

 Yamazaki 12 Year has rich, full-bodied mouthfeel which is surprising for its age.
-This whisky is aged in a combination of American, Spanish and Japanese oak barrels, adding influences from all three types of barrels and it definitely shows upon the palate.
+This whiskey is aged in a combination of American, Spanish and Japanese oak barrels, adding influences from all three types of barrels and it definitely shows up on the palate.

 On the finish, Yamazaki 12 Year offers a nice assortment of dried fruit and spice notes.
 Think dried apricots and peaches, orange marmalade, cedar, cinnamon, vanilla, allspice and a lovely hint of clove.
 As those initial flavors begin to recede from the finish, a light berry note makes a final appearance offering a pleasing mix of fresh raspberry, blueberry, and red currant before slipping away.

-Yamazaki 12 is an outstanding whisky in any category and makes a perfect introduction into the world of Japanese whisky.
-As a suggested retail price of $50, it is a great value for a whisky of this depth and complexity.
+Yamazaki 12 is an outstanding whiskey in any category and makes a perfect introduction into the world of Japanese whiskey.
+As a suggested retail price of $50, it is a great value for a whiskey of this depth and complexity.

-Start your journey through the world of Japanese whisky today by picking up a bottle of Yamazaki 12-Year-Old Single Malt and you'll find some world-class whiskies.
+Start your journey through the world of Japanese whiskey today by picking up a bottle of Yamazaki 12-Year-Old Single Malt and you'll find some world-class whiskeys.